mono/website/docs/advanced/runtime/index.md

 ### DTrace

-Mono's [support for DTrace](/docs/debug+profile/profile/dtrace/) is available on Solaris and MacOS X.
+Mono's [support for DTrace](/docs/debug+profile/profile/dtrace/) is available on Solaris and macOS.

 ### Logging runtime events